camilla47/camilla47.github.io/_posts/2023-12-09-data-collect.md

 country = info.split(' ')[0]
 countries.append(country)
 ```
+The last thing I did was change how network and genre were stored.
+They were originally scraped as strings (for example "Genres: Romance, Fantasy, Family").
+I searched all the genres strings to get a list of the unique genres.
+Then I created a column in my dataframe for each genre, and included a 1 if the genre was present, 0 if not.
+After that I chose dropped networks and genres that didn't have at least 15 occurences.
+You can see this code at the link below.

+---

 Once the data was cleaned, I stored it as a csv file to make it easier for future data analysis.